jkeifer/410Labs/Lab3/README.md

 Lab 3 is all about working with cursors and geometry objects.
-The data for this lab comes from two sources: the centroid points created from Lab 2 (but use the version in the Data folder to ensure you have the correct data), and a text file of Lat/Long coordinates in the WGS84 GCS.
+The data for this lab comes from two sources: the centroid points created from Lab 2 (but use the version in data.gdb in the data folder to ensure you have the correct data), and a text file of Lat/Long coordinates in the WGS84 GCS.

 Your job is to update the attributes of the centroids using an update cursor for some given conditions.
 Once that is complete, you can filter